 End Function

-Split the text to words based on Delimiters
+Split the text into words based on Delimiters

-The built-in text to columns method can be useful if you are not familiar with function or VBA programming.
-You can split a text string into individual words using a specified delimiter.
+The built-in text-to-columns method can be helpful if you can split a text string into individual words using a specified delimiter.

-- Click the “Data” tab on the ribbon
+1. Click the “Data” tab on the ribbon.

-- Click the “Delimited” option button.
-A new dialog box will appear, click next.
+2. Choose the “Delimited” option button.
+A new dialog box will appear; click next.

-Excel will split the sentence you wrote into separate columns.
+Excel will split the entire string into separate columns.
 Each column will contain one word from the sentence.